 - Maintains a cool soil temperature, even during hot summer days

 - Adds an attractive element to garden and flower beds

 There are many different mulch materials that you can pick and choose from.
 Some you can even do yourself such as cut grass and newspaper.

-The most common and affordable much type is a bark mulch.
+The most common and affordable type is bark mulch.
 It comes in a few different colors like black, red and brown mulch so that you can pick a color that complements your home.

 Add Stylish Address Numbers

 House numbers can sometimes be a forgotten or understated outdoor accessory.
-However, if you plan on having houseguests it is important to display your house number so that it is easier to find your house when you have get together.
+However, if you plan on having houseguests it is important to display your house number so that it is easier to find your house when you have got together.